 So dietary advisers in the disease-care industry will recommend that you consume less sugar which is like telling a gambler they should gamble less.
 Will power is good for a few hours and as they tell you in AA, stay out of bottle shops, bars and pubs.
 The problem is that once your will power is all used up, the carb cravings will kick back in and the fructose will turn on the fat storage switch preparing you for a hibernation you’ll never have.
 Obesity is on the rise for just these reasons.

-Interesting to here of the disease-care industry’s current solution: Find a drug that stops fructose reacting with an enzyme (fructokinase C) and forming uric acid which subsequently leads to fat storage.
+Interesting to learn of the disease-care industry’s current solution: Find a drug that stops fructose reacting with the enzyme, fructokinase C) and forming uric acid which subsequently leads to fat storage.

 The video below is well worth watching and in case my comment gets deleted from the site, here it is for you to read after you see the good professor present.

 I write a lot about fructose and obesity in my new book, Wild Foods but also tackle the solution to metabolic syndrome in an entirely different way.
 As a physician, Prof Johnson embraces reductionist thinking.
 He is immersed in the disease-care system and only defines a disease once sufficient symptoms tell him there is a problem.
-Our nutritional diseases begin at conception with what our mothers ate during pregnancy and before.
+Our nutritional diseases begin at conception with what our mothers ate during pregnancy and before this, our maternal grandmother’s diet began our nutrigenomic journey.

 Might I suggest a look back 60,000 years for clues to our future survival (to quote the sub-title of my new book)?
 Wild foods are nutritionally superior to modern ones and provided a protective barrier to most diseases.
 They are high in a wide range of antioxidants, anti-inflammatories, anti-cancer and antiproliferative compounds, anti-allergy effects, enzyme regulators, adaptogens, micro- or smart sugars and more.
 If we add wild foods back into our diet (wherever we live) then we regain the advantage of foods with which we evolved.